 To calculate the EE, accurately weighed quantity of 100~mg SLN was taken and dissolved in 7.4~pH buffer.
 It was stirred for 10~min to break the complex.
-Then, the solution was filtered and 2~ml was taken from

-Table 1: Formulation chart of various solid lipid nanoparticle formulations above solution and diluted up to 10 ml with 7.4 pH buffer [14-16].
-It was kept aside for few minutes and absorbance was measured by UV spectrophotometer at 421 nm.
+Then, the solution was filtered and 2~ml was taken from above solution and diluted up to 10~ml with 7.4~pH buffer [14,15].
+It was kept aside for few minutes and absorbance was measured by ultraviolet (UV)-spectrophotometer at 421~nm.
 It can be calculated using the formula.